google/applied-computing-series/ac1/_sources/scatter_plots_and_correlation/motivating_scatterplots.rst

 A latitude closer to 0 degrees means a city is closer to the equator, and a latitude closer to 45 degrees means a city is closer to the poles.
-For cities in the northern hemisphere, like those in the USA, smaller latitudes indicate southern cities, and larger latitudes indicate northern cities.
-See here for a map of the USA with latitude and longitude lines.
+For cities in the northern hemisphere, like those in the USA, smaller latitudes indicate southern cities, and larger latitudes indicate northern cities. `See here for a map of the USA with latitude and longitude lines.`_

-You can split up cities in the United States into three regions, “Northern,” “Southern,” and Central to more easily analyze the data.
+You can split up cities in the United States into three regions, “Northern,” “Southern,” and "Central" to more easily analyze the data.
 Most cities in the continental states are between 25 and 50 degrees, so to group these, you can label cities south of 35 degrees latitude “Southern”, cities north of 40 degrees latitude “Northern”, and those in the middle “Central.”
 This choice is somewhat arbitrary, but it breaks the cities into three fairly even groups.

-Break down these cities into these three separate groups by using the IF function.
+Break down these cities into these three separate groups by using the ``IF`` function.
 Add a new column labelled location.
 Then create a formula as shown in the screenshot below to group the cities.

 .. image:: figures/city_region_breakdown.png
+   :align: center
    :alt: A screenshot of a Sheet with a formula to sort latitudes into the three regions.

 Which region do you think will have the highest January temperatures?
 What about the lowest July temperatures?
 Now, double check your predictions by finding the mean temperatures of each of the three regions.
-You can do this by using the AVERAGEIF function :ref:`(from the section on grouping)<grouping_data>`.
+You can do this by using the ``AVERAGEIF`` function :ref:`(from the section on grouping)<grouping_data>`.

 .. image:: figures/avg_if.png
+   :align: center
-   :alt: A screenshot of a Sheet calculating the average Janurary temperatures of each region.
+   :alt: A screenshot of a Sheet calculating the average January temperatures of each region.

 Now that you have found the mean temperature answer the following questions: